Indoor air quality: the impact of CO2 on health and well-being at work

 CO2, a greenhouse gas

-CO2 is the fourth most abundant gas in the Earth’s atmosphere, accounting for 77% of man-made greenhouse gas¹ (GHG) emissions.
+CO2 is the fourth most present gas in the Earth’s atmosphere, representing 77% of greenhouse gas¹ (GHG) emissions.
 It is a colorless, odorless and harmless gas in a normal concentration range.

 There are two types of CO2 concentration: